 – Vegetable protein (sunflower, peas, rice, hemp): consumed for vegans or for those intolerant to lactose, low in carbohydrates and lipids, recommended for bodybuilding and weight loss.

 – PROTEIN Whey & Peas Pure Vitaé : protein made in France from milk from Brittany.
 Provides only the benefits of protein through a mixture of whey and peas perfectly dosed in amino acids.
-This protein provides a two-step digestion, so that the body is not overloaded and recovers quickly.
+(For athletes we want to recommend anastrozol abnehmen) This protein provides a two-step digestion, so that the body is not overloaded and recovers quickly.

 How to choose a quality protein?